The Web Health

 Back Pain Treatment

-Back pain often goes away on its own with some rest and home care.
+With moderate rest and at-home treatment, back pain frequently resolves on its own.
 However, if the pain is severe or doesn’t improve, medical attention might be needed.

 Home Treatments

 While it’s important to avoid activities that strain your back, complete rest isn’t always best.
-Gentle movement, like walking, can actually help ease stiffness, reduce pain, and prevent your muscles from getting weak.
+Gentle movement, like walking, can help ease stiffness, reduce pain, and prevent your muscles from getting weak.
+This is especially true for those experiencing back pain when walking, which can sometimes improve with light activity.

 Medications